Jamal-Asalat/EE_Project_Portfolio/digital_clock_circuit/README.md

 ### Hours Counter

 The hours circuit was designed to operate in a 24 hour format using BCD counters and logic gates to reset the count after 23.
 The hours counter advanced based on the carry out signal from the minutes circuit.
-Partial operation was achieved, with some instability observed due to wiring complexity.
+This action was achieved, with some initial instability observed due to wiring complexity.

 ### Clock Pulse Generation